 Mortgage Help and Foreclosure Assistance from Freddie Mac.

 Freddie Mac is one of the leading government organizations that is providing aid.
-For example, during 2009 they have helped nearly 250,000 borrowers avoid foreclosure through forbearance, loan modifications, various repayment plans and other workouts and solutions.
-This also includes principal reductions and modifications under the federal government Making Home Affordable Program.
+They generally help thousands of borrowers avoid foreclosure through forbearance, loan modifications, various repayment plans and other workouts and solutions.
+This also includes principal reductions and modifications under the federal government programs or local charities.

 The services are free.
-The Borrower Help Centers will be initially located in Chicago, Phoenix, Washington, DC and California's Inland Empire.
-However, the program will be expanded to other cities, states, and towns.
-The centers are currently proactively reaching out to and contacting delinquent borrowers identified by Freddie Mac and they are scheduling appointments with these homeowners.
+The Borrower Help Centers are currently proactively reaching out to and contacting delinquent borrowers identified by Freddie Mac and they are scheduling appointments with these homeowners.
 In addition, delinquent borrowers who know Freddie Mac owns or services their mortgage can also schedule free appointments by contacting the Borrower Help Center in their community on their own, so they do not need to wait for a phone call.